-Ukraine Gov't Pledges to Cease Fire in the East on Saturday
+Ukraine gov't pledges to cease fire in the east on Saturday

+" Ukrainian President Petro Poroshenko has ordered his country's troops to cease firing on Russia-backed separatists on Saturday.
 Fighting between government troops and the separatists has been raging in eastern Ukraine since 2014, killing more than 9,800 people.
-A 2015 peace deal brokered by France and Germany has helped reduce the scale of fighting, but violence has continued while attempts to broker a political settlement have failed.

 Discussions